 Learning shouldn’t be exclusive, expensive or inaccessible.
 Public libraries were started in Omaha in 1854 with the idea that everyone should be able to learn more, read freely and educate themselves in subjects of their own choosing.
 Reading was seen as entertainment, too, like it still is.

-Together but separately, African Americans, Jews, Native Americans, Eastern Europeans, Irish, Russians, Italians, English, second-generation Americans, and others formed the early core of the North Omaha community.
+Together but separately, African Americans, Jews, Scandinavians, Native Americans, Eastern Europeans, Irish, Russians, Italians, English, second-generation Americans, and others formed the early core of the North Omaha community.
 While there were wealthy North Omahans, most were working class people who struggled to make ends meet and establish their place in a new town with new neighborhoods in the cutting-edge technologies of their time, including the railroad, mineral processing, and warehousing.
 The library didn’t grow with these people though.
 Instead, it was downtown only, and stayed that way for 20 years until the 1870s.

-Saratoga Was The Original
+Saratoga Was The First

 In 1905, the first-ever North Branch of the Omaha Public Library opened in the Saratoga Drug Company store in the Saratoga neighborhood on the northwest corner of North 24th and Ames Avenue.
 This store later became Lane Drug.
 According to an archived copy of the Omaha Public Library, the original library had opened downtown in 1872.
 It took more than 30 years to come to North Omaha.